tsostarics/rise_stimuli/README.md

  - 06c: branning_01_HHH_010_1_1 = [utteranceID]_[version/session#]_[originaltune]_[take]_[Alignmentval]_[BTval]
  (-CURVED directroy uses curved onglides, the other uses straight lines)

+Takes are given WITHIN THE SESSION.
+Take counting restarts with each session.

+### Note on naming

-Note that creating the stimuli for all of these experiments happened *months before the experiments were run*.
+Creating the stimuli for all of these experiments happened *months before the experiments were run*.
 In between this time the numbering changed and some versions were not run.
-Additionally, experiments are numbered differently in different conference proceedings.
+Additionally, experiments are numbered differently in different conference proceedings but removing and renaming everything is a huge pain and not worth the time.
+Please refer to this document and the flowchart for which experiment is which.
 E.g., Experiment 2 for **redacted** is Experiment 1 in **redacted**.
 Where the term *bottomout* is mentioned, this refers to an early fall instead of a gradual fall.

-Takes are given WITHIN THE SESSION.
-Take counting restarts with each session.

 ## Forced Aligner
 Usage Notes: